schneidmaster/eqn/README.md

 Syntax: `round(number)`

-Rounds the number up if the decimal is greater than 0.5 and down otherwise (aka "normal" rounding).
+Rounds the number up if the decimal is greater than 0.5 and down otherwise (i.e. "normal" rounding).

 **roundup**